What does AGM Battery mean?

 - If the OCV does not increase after 1-hour charge, it means that the battery cannot hold a charge.
 The battery can be labelled as BAD.

-Is an AGM battery worth the extra money?
+Is an AGM battery worth it? why is agm battery better?

 Even though the cost of the battery is a little higher, the maintenance required for AGM is almost zero.
 There is no necessity for topping up, no cleaning of the corroded terminals is required, lesser number of equalizing charges, etc.; the operational cost over the entire life of an AGM battery is very low, bringing the cost of the AGM VR battery to a level equal to that of flooded batteries.